Chapter 21

 Jessie jumped the last several feet, brought her bow from her back and drew an arrow, “You are not going in there alone!”

-The women could not know it but they had found a 21st century network of tunnels beneath the University of Saskatchewan.
-The tunnels had been built to protect students from harsh winter weather.
-An under-ground world of hallways once bustling with students in transit between campus buildings, or gathered in eateries, playing games in arcades, browsing in shops, and studying in study areas.
+The women could not know what they had found.
+The system of tunnels beneath the University of Saskatchewan had been built in the 20th and 21st centuries to protect students from harsh winter weather.
+Connecting no less than twenty campus buildings, the tunnels had once bustled with university students in transit, some stopping for lunch in eateries, others playing games in arcades, browsing in shops, and of course, studying in study areas.
+There were also many service tunnels, tunnels that were off limits, tunnels with no obvious purpose, a labyrinth, which, even in those times, led to lore and myth.

-Having gone only as far as sunlight allowed, Laureal and her mother stood peering into the pitch.
-In the silence, they could hear Yike and Nemo whining at the top of the pit.
+Having gone only as far as sunlight allowed, Laureal and her mother stood peering into the pitch, the absolute silence broken only by Nemo’s whines, on his leash, with Mia, at the top of the pit.

 “We need a torch,” said Laureal.

-Returning to his hunt, John walked into camp, his spear in one hand, his parka and pants under his free arm, “How’s everything?”
+Returning from his hunt, John walked into camp, his spear in one hand, his parka and pants under his free arm, “How’s everything?”

-“Laureal found a tunnel,” Cody added, unable to hide his excitement, “and when she and mom have finished gathering firewood, we’re going to explore it.”
+“Laureal found a tunnel,” Cody added, unable to hide his excitement, “and when they have finished gathering firewood, we’re going to explore it.”

-“Your wife is quite excited about it,” Emma reported coolly.
-“She has asked to use from our lard supply, that she may make a torch.
-And I said no.”
+“Your wife is quite excited about it,” Emma coolly reported.
+“She has asked to use from our lard supply, that she may make a torch…and I said no!”

 “I’m sure we can sort this out.
 I’ll be glad to help when I get back.”